Ben Stevens: Post-legislative career

 After deciding not to seek re-election to the state senate in 2006, Stevens continued to hold a post as a member of the Republican National Committee.
 In September 2007, two of the state's top Republican elected officials, Alaska Governor Sarah Palin and House Speaker John Harris called on Stevens to resign from the RNC, because he was under a federal investigation for his ties to the oil field services company, VECO Corporation.

 In December 2018, Stevens was named by incoming Republican Governor Mike Dunleavy as an advisor on legislation, transportation and fishing.
 Before the appointment, Stevens had served as the president of Cook Inlet Tug and Barge.
 In July 2019, he became Dunleavy's chief of staff, replacing Tuckerman Babcock.

 In mid 2021, Stevens took on the role of Vice President, External Affairs and Transportation with ConocoPhillips Alaska.

 Personal life and death

 Stevens was born in Washington, D.C..

+When Stevens was 19, his mother and father were severely injured in a plane crash on December 4, 1978.
+His mother did not survive while his father suffered a concussion.
+His father was ultimately able to survive the plane crash.
+However, his father would die in another plane crash on August 9, 2010 at the age of 86 while on a fishing trip.

 Alaska State Troopers responded to an emergency report in the Chugach National Forest on the night of October 13, 2022, where Stevens was experiencing a medical emergency.
 Attempts to save his life were unsuccessful.